Political battle escalates over whistleblower complaint about Trump

 “This is deadly serious,” Representative David Cicilline said on Twitter.
 “If the President does not allow the whistleblower complaint against him to be turned over to Congress, we will add it to the Articles of Impeachment.”

-House Republican leader Kevin McCarthy echoed Giuliani’s allegations about Biden and said the whistleblower could have brought his complaint directly to Congress, telling reporters, “I want to know who the whistleblower is, what they are saying.
+House Republican leader Kevin McCarthy echoed Giuliani’s allegations about Biden and said the whistleblower could have brought his or her complaint directly to Congress, telling reporters, “I want to know who the whistleblower is, what they are saying.
 But they could have come to Congress and given it to us.”

 In response, Eric Swalwell, a Democratic member of the House Intelligence Committee, tweeted “false.”
 Swalwell said a whistleblower would be charged with a crime if they shared classified information with lawmakers without authorization.

-Reporting by Steve Holland, Jan Wolfe, David Morgan, Mark Hosenball, Jonathan Landay, Aram Roston, Trevor Hunnicutt; Writing by Roberta Rampton; Editing by Howard Goller and Tom Brown
+Reporting by Steve Holland, Jan Wolfe, David Morgan, Mark Hosenball, Jonathan Landay, Aram Roston, Eric Beech, Mohammad Zargham in Washington; Trevor Hunnicutt in New York; Amanda Becker in Cedar Rapids, Iowa; Writing by Roberta Rampton; Editing by Howard Goller and Tom Brown